flywheel-apps/GRP-14/README.md

 Then click on the "Analyses" tab to find the "Run Analysis Gear" button that will launch the gear.
 ![Analyses is selected](/images/AnalysesSelected.png)
-Note that the "Subject" tab is still next to the Subjet view button instead of the "Acqusitions" tab, which is now missing.
+Note that the "Subject" tab is still next to the Subject view button instead of the "Acquisitions" tab, which is now missing.

-The longituninal pipeline is run on all T1 NIfTI files found in all acquisitions for all sessions for the specified subject.
+The longitudinal pipeline is run on all T1 NIfTI files found in all acquisitions for all sessions for the specified subject.

 A Freesurfer license file must be supplied.
 This can be done as an input file, a configuration option, or as project metadata.
-See [this descripiton](https://docs.flywheel.io/hc/en-us/articles/360013235453-How-to-include-a-Freesurfer-license-file-in-order-to-run-the-fMRIPrep-gear-) for more information.
+See [this description](https://docs.flywheel.io/hc/en-us/articles/360013235453-How-to-include-a-Freesurfer-license-file-in-order-to-run-the-fMRIPrep-gear-) for more information.

 The results of this gear are .csv files that can be viewed individually on the platform.
 They can also be viewed locally by downloading the .zip archive that